katrina356/TitanicProject/README.md

 ## Database
 After the decision was made on the datasets, PostgreSQL via PGAdmin was used to build the DataFrame.

-Steps Taken:
+Cleaning Steps
+* Removed special characters from names.
+* Relaced strings in age with numerical data.
+* Created unique identifiers so that the files could be combined.

+Database Creation Steps:
-* Used ERD to create a schema of the data, showing how the data is organized and connected via [QuickDBD](https://www.quickdatabasediagrams.com/).
+* Used ERD to create a schema of the data, showing how the data is organized and connected via QuickDBD.

 ![](Resources/Images/QuickDBD-export.png)

-* Utilized the ERD tables to build in PostgreSQL. (table_creation.slq)
+* Utilized the ERD tables to build in PostgreSQL.
 * Imported original dataset to PostgresSQL.
-* SQL queries written to make the data more usable and complete.
+* SQL queries were written to make the data more usable and complete.
     * Column names were changed as PGAdmin would not allow the original name, because they were functions within the SQL language.
     * The NULL values in the survived_y_n was replaced with 0.
         * survived = 1
         * not survived = 0
     * Removed passengers and crew members that were not on the Titanic when it hit the iceberg.
-    * Removed special characters from names.
-    * Relaced strings in age with numerical data.
-* SQL queries combined the four datasets into the final dataset. (sql_statement.sql)
+* SQL queries combined the four datasets into the final dataset.
 * The combined data was exported into the DataFrame used for analysis.
-(RMS_Titanic_Final_DataFrame.csv)

 ![](Resources/Images/pgadmin.png)

 The biggest challenge to the data was understanding how the data worked and how to connect the files.
 The first thought was the passenger names might be the way to connect the data; however, it was discovered that the names were not consistent across all datasets.
 The data required that each name have its own index so that the data could be connected.